TNTurnerLab/ACES/README.md

 		* "*_RAxML_parsimonyTree.RAXML_output.phy"

 				- A file that can be viewed with a parsimony tree viewer.
-This file contained grouped taxas together based on their minimal evolutionary change.
+This file contained grouped taxa together based on their minimal evolutionary change.

 		* "*_RAxML_log.RAXML_output.phy"